Party Bus Rentals in St. Louis

 St. Louis party bus and charter bus rental prices vary by vehicle size, date, and trip length.
 Typical market ranges: 14-passenger Sprinter limos run $170–$340/hour; 15–20 passenger party buses run $200–$370/hour; 20–30 passenger party buses run $240–$410/hour; 35–50 passenger party buses and minibuses run $285–$480/hour; and 40–56 passenger charter buses run $145–$295/hour or $1,150–$2,400/day.
 High-demand windows — Soulard Mardi Gras weekend, prom season, Cardinals opening day, Blues playoff runs — push rates higher and compress vehicle availability quickly.

-The fastest way to get an accurate number for your specific trip is to call 855-275-4888 for an all-inclusive quote built around your exact date and itinerary.
+The fastest way to get an accurate number for your specific trip is to call 855-275-4888 for a quote built around your exact date and itinerary.

 Where do charter buses drop off at Busch Stadium for Cardinals games?